How to Write a Good First Chapter: A Checklist

 Does it hit all seven steps of the checklist?
 Which of the seven characteristics of sympathetic characters does it touch on?
 What is it missing?
 What can you change to make sure you hit all of the steps?

-Take fifteen minutes to write, then share your answer in the comments section.
-And don’t forget to leave feedback for your fellow writers!
+Take fifteen minutes to write, then share your answer in the practice box below.
+And don't forget to leave feedback for your fellow writers!